Northwestern Mutual: History

 In 1864, the company paid its first dividends to policy owners.
-It again paid dividends in 1867 and 1870, and has done so annually since 1872.
+It again paid dividends at three-year intervals, in 1867 and 1870, and two years later, as of 1872, started doing so annually.

 By 1865, the company was operating throughout the Midwest and had entered the market along the East Coast, and the board of trustees changed the company's name to The Northwestern Mutual Life Insurance Company.

 Throughout the early years of the 20th century, Northwestern Mutual Life Insurance Company focused on life insurance.
 At the same time, the company worked to increase its accountability.
 In 1907, company leaders invited policy owners who were not trustees to probe into finances for accountability.
 This practice has continued to the present day; members of the Policy owners’ Examining Committee have unrestricted access to evaluate Northwestern Mutual's operations, management and strategic plans independently.